Skip to content

 This is the part of the market getting a lot of attention, and fair enough.
 There’s real value here.
 If a device falls out of policy, misses a required update, or shows signs of configuration drift, AEM platforms can often detect it and respond before the issue turns into a ticket, an outage, or a security hole.

 But more autonomy only helps if your policies, approvals, and device groups are clean.
-Bad automation scales mistakes just as efficiently as it scales good decisions.
+Bad automation scales mistakes just as efficiently as good decisions.
+Computers are very fair that way.

 Capability